team-umeed/The_economy_forecaster/README.md

 Installation:
 Go to command prompt

-clone the repository by: git clone https://github.com/team-umeed/The_economy_forecaster
+clone the repository by  this command: git clone https://github.com/team-umeed/The_economy_forecaster

-install all the requirements by this command: pip install -r requiremnts.txt
+install all the required modules to run the program by this command: pip install -r requiremnts.txt

-in command prompt enter this command: python welcome.py it will show you the interface screen
+in command prompt enter this command: python welcome.py

+it will show you the interface screen

 You can explore through the interference and can click on commodity to get information and to get a graph trends from that particular section Primary and Farming, there is also a button for our website which will open our wensite where you will get more details about our project and there is KRISHAK THE BOT to help you out which can guide you and can give you the graphs of commodities

-This Project is made by a team of 4 young engineering students Saswat Pandey
+This Project is made by a team of 4 young engineering students Saswat Pandey,
-Shraddha Sahay
+Shraddha Sahay,
-Pratik Kumar Mishra
+Pratik Kumar Mishra,
 Kunal Shekhar